Comparison · By Povilas Konopackas, founder · Updated May 2026

 Shotfax (pay-per-fax) $0 $2.99 per fax, up to 20 pages Not supported (20-page max) No

-Dropbox Fax Free $0 5 pages per month total Locked until next cycle Yes (Dropbox)
+Dropbox Fax Free $0 5 pages once (one-time allotment) Then pay-per-fax Yes (Dropbox)

 Dropbox Fax Home $9.99 300 pages per month $0.05 per page Yes